baldurk/renderdoc/docs/getting_started/quick_start.rst

 There is a vertical line around the current drawcall, as well as a |flag_green| above, and a gray outline around the event where the mouse is hovering.

 When the currently selected texture is used in the frame, each drawcall that references it draws a marker below the bar.
-A purple marker indicates that the drawcall at that point is writing to the texture, and a green marker indicates that it is reading.
-If the markers are too close together they will space themselves to be readable and will not necessarily line up to a particular drawcall unless you zoom in.
+The different colours of marker indicate whether the drawcall at that point is writing to the texture, reading, both reading & writing simultaneously, etc. If the markers are too close together they will space themselves to be readable and will not necessarily line up to a particular drawcall unless you zoom in.

 This can be a very useful tool to trace data through a frame, as well as highlighting potential redundancy or errors if a target is being written to where it should not.